PackJC/DayZLootEditor/README.md

 ## Installing Project

-You must have Nodejs, npm, github, and relevant packages downloaded for the project to work.
+You must have Nodejs, npm, GitHub, and relevant packages downloaded for the project to work.
 If you are running the source code, you must install the developer dependencies.
 If you are running the executable, then you can simply launcher the application with no further need to installation instruction.
 Otherwise, follow the directions below.
 <br>
 1. Move into the directory of the files